 A few different kinds of tracking allow for the user’s environment to be properly recognized.

-As the user moves their device around, this tracking element starts to put together a three-dimensional picture of the environment around.
-This allows for the app to seamlessly integrate into the space.
+As the user moves their device around, this tracking element starts to put together a three-dimensional picture of the environment around them.
+This allows for the app to integrate seamlessly into the space.